Deploy Next.js to Vercel: The 10-Minute Path (June 2026)

 git commit -m "initial commit"

-# With gh CLI installed:
+# With the gh CLI installed:

 gh repo create my-next-app --public --source=. --push